Slow Cooker Beef Stew

 Game plan: This recipe can be prepared through step 1 the night before, cooled, and stored in the refrigerator.
 The stew can also be cooked on low for about 8 hours.

 This dish was featured as part of our Slow Cooker Recipes photo gallery.
+See also our crock pot roast recipe, which uses porcini and beer.

 - 2 tablespoons vegetable oil